Princeton Plasma Physics Laboratory: Later designs

 In 1999, the National Spherical Torus Experiment (NSTX), based on the spherical tokamak concept, came online at the PPPL.
-Laboratory scientists are collaborating with researchers on fusion science and technology at other facilities, both domestic and foreign.
-Staff are applying knowledge gained in fusion research to a number of theoretical and experimental areas including materials science, solar physics, chemistry, and manufacturing.

 Odd-parity heating was demonstrated in the 4 cm radius PFRC-1 experiment in 2006.
 PFRC-2 has a plasma radius of 8 cm.
 Studies of electron heating in PFRC-2 reached 500 eV with pulse lengths of 300 ms.

 In 2015, PPPL completed an upgrade to NSTX to produce NSTX-U that made it the most powerful experimental fusion facility, or tokamak, of its type in the world.

 In 2017, the group received a Phase II NIAC grant along with two NASA STTRs funding the RF subsystem and superconducting coil subsystem.

+In 2024, the lab announced MUSE, a new stellarator.
+MUSE uses rare-earth permanent magnets with a field strength that can exceed 1.2 teslas.
+The device uses quasiaxisymmetry, a subtype of quasisymmetry.
+The research team claimed that its use of quasisymmetry was more sophisticated than prior devices.
+Also in 2024, PPL announced a reinforcement learning model that could forecast tearing mode instabilities up to 300 milliseconds in advance.
+That is enough time for the plasma controller to adjust operating parameters to prevent the tear and maintain H-mode performance.

 Directors

-In 1961 Gottlieb became the first director of the renamed Princeton Plasma Physics Laboratory.